-- Forty-two percent of homeless heart disease deaths included alcohol or drug use as a significant co-condition. - Tobacco use is much higher in the population of people experiencing homelessness, but decedent smoking status was not available for analysis in this report. - Eighty-seven of the 414 (21%) of all homeless chronic or acute disease deaths contained reference to diabetes as other significant condition.
+- 42% of homeless heart disease deaths included alcohol or drug use as a significant cocondition. - Tobacco use is much higher in the population of people experiencing homelessness, but decedent smoking status was not available for analysis in this report. - Eighty-seven of the 414 (21%) of all homeless chronic or acute disease deaths contained reference to diabetes as other significant condition.